 Longshaw (DD-559) sunk by shore battery off Okinawa

-• May 19.
+- May 19.
 Japanese shipping continues to be destroyed.

-• May 20.
+- May 20.
 U.S. ground forces move on Shuri Castle, Okinawa.

-• May 21.
-Air and kamakaze attacks damage 5 destroyer size ships
+- May 21.
+Air and kamakaze attacks damage 5 destroyer-size ships.

-• May 22.
+- May 22.
 Air attacks sink 2 and damage 2 Japanese patrol boats.

-• May 23.
-Balloon borne bombing begun on N.America; 9,000 flights in two months.4
+- May 23.
+Balloon borne bombing on N.America reaches peak; 9,3000 flights in two months.4

+- May 23.
 525 B-29's sent against Tokyo in the largest B-29 mission during World War II.

 Japanese aircraft attack U.S. positions and ships at Okinawa.